Yousufzwz/pro-repair-client/README.md

 This project was react with [Create React App](https://github.com/facebook/create-react-app).

-# Pro Repair full-stack project.
+# Pro Repair Full-Stack Project.

 ## Features
 Site is responsive, it has firebase authentication and a collection of e-mails in MongoDB from where it will differentiate whether the logged in user is a guest or an admin.
 Pro Repair Website is based on repair your damaged phones.